CivicActions/ssp-toolkit/docs/controls/SA.md

 ##### AWS

-In this architecture, initial private/public SSH keys stored in Identity and Access Management (IAM) are supplied to EC2 instances upon launch, and the public key portion is managed within the AWS EC2 service.
+In this architecture, initial private/public SSH keys stored in Identity and Access Management (IAM) are supplied to Amazon EC2 instances upon launch, and the public key portion is managed within the AWS Amazon EC2 service.
 In addition, server-side encryption is used for Amazon S3 storage and Amazon RDS databases, using key management provided by AWS for the storage buckets and Amazon RDS databases.

 ### SA-13: Trustworthiness